skyzeio/Skyze/Docs/Tools and Workflow/GitHub.md

 _**steps are:**_
 1. `git clone` skyze into a new directory that is the name of the subfolder
+2. `cd` into folder
 2. `git filter-branch --prune-empty --subdirectory-filter XXX master` to remove everything except directory XXX
 3. Add the new repo at the SkyzeIO organisation level
 4. `git remote rm origin`
+5. (Optional!)
+Fork the Skyzio repo to your repo
 5. `git remote add origin ` new SkyzeIO repository
 6. add branches `git branch NAME` develop or master (check what branches are with `git branch -v`)
 7. Set origin for master